 Out of the box, the Acer GN246HL color calibration is required for the best picture quality.
 You can get a noticeable improvement in image quality by manually calibrating your screen without any extra hardware required.

-Unlike most of the modern monitors, the Acer GN246HL is not flicker-free and lacks a blue light filter.
+Unlike most modern monitors, the Acer GN246HL is not flicker-free and lacks a low-blue light filter.
 So, if you are sensitive to screen flicker, you may experience headaches or eye fatigue after prolonged monitor use.

 You can use LightBoost to increase the Acer GN246HL brightness for a more immersive 3D viewing experience or with some fiddling in drivers settings, you can use it for BFI (black frame insertion).

 The BFI method, also referred to as backlight strobing, further decreases motion blur by adding black frames between the regular GPU-generated frames.
 It can only operate at 100Hz or 120Hz.

 Keep in mind that using this method decreases monitor’s maximum brightness and contrast ratio, and increases its input lag to a bit over 16ms which is too high for professional gaming, but unnoticeable to most casual gamers.